-During the twelve month period ended December 31, 2013, the Company had sales to three customers that represented 55% of the total revenues (December 31, 2012 - 54%).
+During the twelve month period ended December 31, 2014, the Company had sales to three customers that represented 57% of the total revenues (December 31, 2013 - 55%).
 These sales are provided under service agreements that expire over various periods to September 2018.
-Two of these of these customers had sales in excess of 10% of total revenues during 2013 and 2012.
+Two of these customers had sales in excess of 10% of total revenues during 2014 and 2013.
+Following the implementation of the MSA with Cargojet in 2015, Cargojet expects that the sales to three customers will be approximately 70% - 75% of Cargojet's total revenue.
+(See Caution Concerning Forward Looking Statements, page 2).